For business leaders

 - • [brand] hiking boots

 These are all different facet combinations, and each might have search volume.
 But they all show the same ten products.
-Even with a different H1 and description on each, the product listings - which are the bulk of the page - are identical.
-These are functionally duplicate pages.
+Even with a different H1 and description on each, the product listings are identical.
+These are functionally duplicate pages, which is one of the most common faceted navigation SEO problems.

 This is an optimization problem: maximize the number of shoppers who see unique, relevant content, in the minimum number of pages.
-As soon as you create pages for every possible inventory combination, many will show the same products, and you make life hard for search engines - including the LLM-based search engines that are increasingly how people find products.
+As soon as you create pages for every possible inventory combination, many will show the same products, and you make life hard for search engines, including the LLM-based search engines that are becoming a growing channel for product discovery.

 Search demand exists